ssciwr/cookiecutter-cpp-project/README.md

   * Gitlab CI
   * Travis CI
 * Generation of Doxygen documentation
-* Set up of Python bindings with Pybind11
+* Setup of Python bindings with Pybind11
-* CI-based deploymeny of Python bindings to PyPI
+* CI-based deployment of Python bindings to PyPI
 * Based on an established tool: [Cookiecutter](https://github.com/cookiecutter/cookiecutter) has >13k stars on Github!

 # Prerequisites